 How do ATS algorithms work?

 Again, that depends on how the company has decided to use their ATS.
 Most ATS are programmed with basic filters — for example, scanning for resumes that use the keyword "sales" or looking for resume gaps by scanning dates of employment.
-Sometimes, resumes that don't match the ATS algorithm will be automatically discarded; other times, these keywords will simply be flagged to make your resume easier for hiring managers to skim, or you resume may even given a preliminary score to speed up the recruitment process.
+Sometimes, resumes that don't match the ATS algorithm will be automatically discarded.
+Other times, these keywords will simply be flagged to make your resume easier for hiring managers to skim, or your resume may be given a preliminary score to speed up the recruitment process.

 ATS can also be used earlier in the job application process.
 When submitting an online application, you'll often need to answer questions about things like your background and availability.
 Some of these are knockout questions — for example, if the application asks whether you possess a certain qualification or are willing to travel, answering "no" to these questions can lead to automatic rejection.

 According to a report from Harvard Business School, over 80% of employers agree that qualified candidates are being screened out of the hiring process because their skills and experience don't exactly match the criteria in the applicant tracking software.
 That's why it's so important to use the right keywords — if in doubt, always check the job ad, as ATS keywords are likely to use the same phrasing.

 Why do companies use ATS?